govau/Ursa-major/front-end/content/index/technologies.md

 ## Want enhanced insights for your organisation?

 When agencies subscribe to Google Analytics with the Observatory, they get access to Whole-of-Government data, allowing them to compare data and insights across all participating agencies.

+Enhanced insights help teams and organisations perform better.
+If you’d like to take advantage of this service, contact the Observatory team via email.